aharoJ/Jterminal/README.md

 **NOTE:** Be sure to replace 'jterminal' and 'research/jterminal' with the correct paths according to your directory structure.

-## How to Run the Script
-### For Unix-based systems (Linux, MacOS)
-To run the setup script on Unix-based systems:

-1. Save the script into a file named `setup_unix.sh`.
-2. Make the file executable using the command `chmod +x setup_unix.sh`.
-3. Execute the script using `./setup_unix.sh`.

-### For Windows systems
-To run the setup script on Windows systems:

-1. Save the script into a file named `setup_windows.ps1`.
-2. Make sure your PowerShell execution policy allows the execution of scripts.
-You might need to change it using `Set-ExecutionPolicy -ExecutionPolicy Unrestricted`.
-3. Execute the script using `./setup_windows.ps1`.

 **CAUTION:** Always review any scripts before running them to ensure they're safe and won't harm your system or data.
 These scripts assume you're okay with them making changes to your system (like installing `pip3` and creating directories).